ThreeMammals/Ocelot/README.md

 ## Things that are currently annoying me

-+ The ReRoute configuration object is too large.

 + The base OcelotMiddleware lets you access things that are going to be null and doesnt check the response is OK.
 I think the fact you can even call stuff that isnt available is annoying.
 Let alone it be null.